 Why You Need the Best Denver Criminal Defense Lawyers in Colorado

 If you are facing probation revocation for a misdemeanor or felony offense in Denver and Jefferson County, it's vital for your future to contact an experienced criminal defense attorney right away.
-The attorneys at O'Malley and Sawyer are experienced and work aggressively to defend our clients' rights, including the constitutional right to use medical marijuana.
+The attorneys at Sawyer Legal Group are experienced and work aggressively to defend our clients' rights, including the constitutional right to use medical marijuana.
 We are devoted and highly focused on the practice of criminal defense.
 Contact our office today for a free initial consultation, and reduce your chances of a revocation and jail or prison sentence.